Skip to content

 Three GEO tactics commonly recommended that backfire or do nothing:

-- Keyword stuffing — Princeton's study found keyword stuffing actually DECREASES AI visibility by 10%.
+• Keyword stuffing, Princeton's study found keyword stuffing actually DECREASES AI visibility, by 8% on its position-adjusted word count metric.
 LLMs penalize unnatural keyword density.

 How long until you see results?